 I have always been a keen artist but it wasn't until after University whilst pursuing a dull career in Accountancy that I realised my true calling.
 I started painting seriously when I moved to Spain.
 The sunsets were spectacular which I painted from a villa in the southern mountains.
 When I returned to England, the Peak District motivated me in a different way.
 One day I stumbled across some cows whilst photographing the landscape.
 It was my first real encounter as I leant over a fence.
 Soon they had all come over to give me a lick and say hello.
-Cows, with their intelligence and curious nature remain my favourite animals to paint to this day.
+Cows, with their intelligence and curious nature remain one of my favourite animals to draw and paint to this day.

 I have recently become fascinated by wildlife in particular the big cats like tigers.
 They are a dream to paint with their contrasting stripes and whiskers.

 Nature provides me with a constant source of inspiration.
 I often spend considerable time with the animals I paint; they all have unique personalities which I try to capture.